tuantla80/Graph-Neural-Networks/README.md

   ## III.
 Model
   - File model.py
-  - Using 3 GAT (Graph Attention Convolution) layers, and 3 TopKPooling layers.
+  - Using 3 GATConv (Graph Attention Convolution) layers, and 3 TopKPooling layers.
     - They are hyperparameters and depending on the size of molecule graphs
-   - Also used 3 attention heads for the attention mechanism
+   - Also using 3 attention heads for the attention mechanism
-   - Use a Fully connected network to transform them back to the initial node feature size.
+   - Using a Fully connected network to transform them back to the initial node feature size.
      - 3 heads -> generate 3 different output vectors (3 times node embedding), therefore, need to convert them back to original size to pass it to the next layer.
+     -